manymoments/manymoments.github.io/_posts/2020-08-28-what-is-a-cryptographic-hash-function.md

 **What is next?**
 Next, we hope to give you a formal model of hash functions, introduce you to Merkle hash trees and then reduce Merkle hash tree security to the collision-resistance of hash-functions.

+**Acknowledgment.** We would like to thank Ittai Abraham for his help on this post!

 ## References

 [^bliss]: In fact, each person will pet an infinite amount of puppies, which incidentally is the most blissful thing I can imagine right now!